Hayley Cranberry and her dog Greta (Dana Kim). |

 i mostly just wanted to make this space as safe as possible. men are for sure included in the disability community as well as the disabled artists’ community. we have many male followers. i personally would rather highlight and give a platform to the voices of women and non-binary artists who are often left out of the art community in general.

-(oil. texta, pastel pencil, pen on aquarelle cotton sheet.)
+standing idly in istanbul (romy cole-roth, 2018). (oil. texta, pastel pencil, pen on aquarelle cotton sheet.) |

 4. I found out about Lutte Collective via the Internet, but I'd like to know whether you are also focusing on street activism, or if you plan to do so.
 As someone who is disabled by my mental health issues, it's sometimes hard for me to go out & attend marches or community meet ups, so I understand the essential role online communities play when it comes to disabled + chronically ill folks engaging in political activism - but I still believe it's necessary to get together with neighbours and friends to fight violence & oppression, reinforcing local resistance.
 What are your thoughts on this?
 I also believe Internet politics & activism can sometimes be too self-centred or for quick consumption & admiration, but do you think online activism is still worth it?